Defenses in Florida Restrictive Covenant Enforcement Cases

 Written on May 12, 2021

-When you include a noncompete, confidentiality, or other restrictive covenant in an employment contract to protect your company’s interests, it is your greatest hope that you never need to enforce it.
+When you include a non-compete, confidentiality, or other restrictive covenant in an employment contract to protect your company’s interests, it is your greatest hope that you never need to enforce it.
 The reality is that many businesses will need to take legal action when a former employee violates the terms of your agreement.
-However, while you might expect your legal options to be similar to other breach of contract actions, suits to enforce a restrictive covenant are unique.
-Florida’s valid restraints of trade or commerce essentially carves out a few defenses that could tip the scale in favor of the employee.
+However, while you might expect your legal options to be similar to other breaches of contract actions, suits to enforce a restrictive covenant are unique.
+Florida’s valid restraints of trade or commerce essentially carve out a few defenses that could tip the scale in favor of the employee.

 Because of these challenges, it is wise to consult with a Clearwater business litigation lawyer about the impact of defenses in restrictive covenant enforcement cases.
 They include:

 There Is No Writing

 You can bring a breach of contract lawsuit for many verbal business arrangements and transactions, but a restrictive covenant is one agreement that must be in writing before it can be enforced.
 The document must be signed by the party against whom enforcement is sought, i.e., the employee.
 Best practices are getting the worker’s signature as part of the onboarding process or through a severance agreement when the employee is exiting.